Clubs and societies

 Leeds Microscopical Society

-An amateur-friendly society for those living in north-east England, with 2 evening meetings each month.
+Amateur-friendly society for those living in north-east England, with 2 evening meetings each month.

 Manchester Microscopical & Natural History Society

-A vigorous and flourishing amateur-friendly society for people in north-west England, with evening meetings most months.
+Amateur-friendly society for people in north-west England, with evening meetings most months.

 Northamptonshire Natural History Society